Published on 16 July, 2019 and Updated on 16 January, 2020

 SneakPeek: The Only Early Gender DNA Blood Test

 When you look closely at early gender prediction options, it turns out many are based on a urine test rather than a DNA blood test.
 Scientifically, there are no gender-related hormones in urine, so the tests are at best a coin toss, and at worst, a waste of money.
-Do more searching, and you’ll identify the main legitimate options for discovering baby’s gender:
+Do more searching, and you’ll identify the main accurate gender test options for discovering baby’s gender:

-- Non-invasive prenatal tests (NIPTs): Required to be ordered through a physician and only covered by insurance for high-risk pregnancies, NIPTs can cost as much as $1,000 out of pocket and are typically conducted between 10-12 weeks into pregnancy.
+- Non-invasive prenatal tests (NIPTs): This prenatal test is required to be ordered through a physician and only covered by insurance for high-risk pregnancies, NIPTs can cost as much as $1,000 out of pocket and are typically conducted between 10-12 weeks into pregnancy.

-- Ultrasound: While doctor-ordered ultrasounds are usually covered by insurance, anatomy scans that identify fetal sex are rarely performed before 18-20 weeks into pregnancy.
+- Ultrasound: While doctor-ordered ultrasound scans are usually covered by insurance, anatomy scans that identify fetal sex are rarely performed before 18-20 weeks into pregnancy.